 Floating Photo Hide & Birdwatching Tour in Slovenia

-A 5-day Slovenia Photography Tour using floating hides to focus on birding.
-Slovenia which is a European country with a geographical position in the far north of the Mediterranean and in the far south of Central Europe.
+A 5-day Slovenia Photography Tour which is leisurely paced available on request using floating hides to focus on birding.
+Slovenia is a European country with a geographical position in the far north of the Mediterranean and in the far south of Central Europe.
 It borders on 4 countries, in the west with Italy, in the north with Austria, in the northeast with Hungary, and in the east and the south with Croatia.
 It lies at the junction of the Alpine, Mediterranean, Pannonian, and Dinaric worlds.
 The area of 20,273 km2 is classified as a medium-sized European country.

 One of the important complexes of the compact lowland mixed forest and standing waters on the outskirts of the Drava lowland is the Rački ribnik - Požega landscape park in the surroundings of the Rače municipality.
-The park is a living space for rare and endangered plant and animal species - which is not meant only in the regional and Slovenian scale.
-There are over 210 species of birds, 50 species of dragonflies and 12 species of amphibians present there if only the most noticeable and the loudest are mentioned.
-Therefore, you can capture more than 200 of bird species in your lens, a third of which will also be nesting in this park.
+The park is a living space for rare and endangered plant and animal species - which is not meant only on the regional and Slovenian scale.
+There are over 210 species of birds, 50 species of dragonflies and 12 species of amphibians present.
+Therefore, you can capture more than 200 bird species in your lens on this Slovenia photo tour, a third of which will also be nesting in this park.

 Shallow lakes of Northeastern Slovenia are full of interesting water birds present all year round.
 From spring to autumn it is possible to float with our hides.
 You will be guided to some of the best birding areas in the country and try to get some shots of very elusive species.
 It is not the easiest way of photography but shots, in the end, are definitely worth all effort.
 Sometimes you just enter the water and birds just wait there for you but also sometimes you have to have a lot of patience.
 With stable MrJan Gear hides and gimbal heads mounted your equipment is going to be safe.
 Providing neoprene fishing boots will do its job to keep you warm on colder days.